-Under the Moving Ahead for Progress in the 21st Century Act (MAP-21) and reinforced in the FAST Act, federal surface transportation regulations require the implementation of a performance management process through which states and MPOs will "transition to a performance-driven, outcome-based program that provides for a greater level of transparency and accountability, improved project decision-making, and more efficient investment of federal transportation funds."
+Under the Moving Ahead for Progress in the 21st Century Act (MAP-21) and reinforced in the Fixing America's Surface Transportation (FAST) Act, federal surface transportation regulations require the implementation of a performance management process through which states and MPOs will "transition to a performance-driven, outcome-based program that provides for a greater level of transparency and accountability, improved project decision-making, and more efficient investment of federal transportation funds."

-The Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) have issued a set of rulemakings for the implementation of PBPP.
+The Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) have issued a set of rulemakings for the implementation of PBPP, sometimes also referred to as transportation performance management (TPM) with regard to the setting of targets and tracking of progress.
 Each rulemaking laid out the goals of performance for a particular area of transportation, established the measures for evaluating performance, specified the data to be used to calculate the measures, and established requirements for the setting of targets.

 Under the PBPP process, state DOTs, MPOs, and providers of public transportation must link federal investment priorities to the achievement of performance targets in each of the performance areas.
 The final Statewide and Metropolitan Planning Rule, published May 27, 2016, provides direction and guidance for the implementation of PBPP, including specified measures and data sources, forecasting performance, target-setting, documentation in the statewide and metropolitan long-range transportation plans and Transportation Improvement Programs (TIPs), and reporting requirements.

-The PBPP process requires coordination and agreement on specific responsibilities for each agency in accordance with the planning rule.
+The PBPP process requires coordination and written agreement on specific responsibilities for each applicable agency in accordance with the planning rule.